-When a research protocol and HSRC application materials are submitted to the Human Subjects Review Council Office, the HSRC administrator will review the protocol and determine whether it is Exempt from Further Institutional Review, or requires either a Minimal Risk ("expedited") or Full Council Review.
-If the protocol is, in fact, exempt, the HSRC administrator will send a letter of institutional approval to the Principal Investigator, indicating that the research is exempt from review.
+When a research protocol and application materials are submitted to the Human Subjects Review program office, the administrator will review the protocol and determine whether it is Exempt from Further Institutional Review, or requires either a Minimal Risk ("expedited") or Full Board Review.
+If the protocol is, in fact, exempt, the administrator will send a letter of institutional approval to the principle Investigator, indicating that the research is exempt from review.
 Following receipt of this letter, the investigator may implement the study-related procedures.

 Research protocols that do not meet the requirements for an exemption may be reviewed in one of two ways.
-If the research protocol is eligible for a Minimal Risk Review, the investigator's materials will require review by a subcouncil of the HSRC.
-Although this minimal risk or "expedited" review usually takes less time than review by the full HSRC council, it is only available to research activities meeting specific criteria.
-Second, those protocols not eligible for an expedited review should be submitted for review at a convened meeting of the Human Subjects Review Council.
+If the research protocol is eligible for a minimal risk review, the investigator's materials will require review by a subcommittee of the HSRC.
+Although this minimal risk or "expedited" review usually takes less time than a full board review, it is only available to research activities meeting specific criteria.
+Second, those protocols not eligible for an expedited review should be submitted to the HSRC for review by the full board at a convened meeting.

 The federal regulations (45 CFR 46.101) specify the criteria by which a research protocol is eligible for an exemption from institutional review.
 The following excerpts from the federal regulations define the categories used to determine such exemptions.

 - "Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as (i) research on regular and special education instructional strategies; or (ii) research on the effectiveness or comparison among instructional techniques, curricula, or classroom management methods."